chriswingler/crystal/docs/VCXSRV_SETUP.md

 This guide will help you set up VcXsrv as an alternative to WSLg for running Crystal with better window management and performance on Windows.

+> **Note**: WSL2 has significant network isolation that makes VcXsrv integration challenging.
+For detailed findings and current limitations, see [VcXsrv WSL2 Learnings](VCXSRV_WSL2_LEARNINGS.md).
+WSLg (the default) currently provides the most reliable experience.

 ## Why VcXsrv?

 While WSLg (Windows Subsystem for Linux GUI) works out of the box, VcXsrv offers several advantages for Electron applications like Crystal: